 - Strong digital security and privacy protections so you can access Netflix and other services securely

 The battle between Netflix, customers, and VPN providers rages on and viable alternatives are still very much in flux.
 A server that works today may get blocked tomorrow, while new servers and locations are constantly being added.

 The seven best VPNs for Netflix in 2021

 Based on our extensive testing we found these to be the top VPNs for streaming Netflix.

 - Can access Netflix app: Yes

 Most of NordVPN’s dedicated streaming servers can access Netflix, although the majority will redirect you to the US version even if you’re connected to another country.
 Thanks to a low monthly price and the option to connect up to six devices at one time, NordVPN is a great budget option especially if you share an account with friends or family.
-NordVPN doesn’t skimp on security or privacy, offering military-grade encryption, plus it provides far higher speeds than any of its rivals.
+NordVPN doesn’t skimp on security or privacy, offering military-grade encryption, plus it provides fast and reliable connections.
 It’s pretty good at accessing other popular streaming services as well, like BBC iPlayer and Hulu.
 Apps are available for Linux, Windows, MacOS, iOS, and Android.

 NordVPN speed test data

 |Average Connection Speed - North America (USA)||111.7 Mbps|